The Big Empty (2003 film): Plot

-John sees Randy has stolen his suitcase so, he drives to the junkyard, with his gun, finding Randy has tied Ruthie up.
-The men have an armed standoff, but John convinces Randy to let Ruthie and him go by threatening to shoot her.
-Later, Ruthie comes to John's room to tell him Randy was arrested, and they make love.
+Arriving in Baker at his hotel, Person just misses Cowboy.
+At a bar, he is immediately held at gunpoint by Randy, who thinks Person is after his girlfriend Ruthie.
+She comes to Person's room later, returning his dropped wallet.
+In a diner the next day, Person meets Dan, who tells many strange tales and conspiracy theories about the desert.
+Person meets Ruthie outside a gas station and they drive to Devil's Crest lakebed outside town.
+As they get drunk, he hears stories about disappearing people.
+Person drives Ruthie home when she gets sick and passes out.

-Later that night, Randy orders John to drive to the desert at gunpoint and dig a grave.
-Once finished, Randy is about to shoot him, but Cowboy shoots Randy.
-Going back to the motel, John finds more suitcases stacked in his room.
-Cowboy tells him to drive them to the Devil's Crest lakebed.
-When John refuses, he forces him to do it by holding Grace hostage.
-John goes to Devil's Crest and meets Bob the Indian, who tells him where and how to arrange the suitcases, and leaves.
+At the motel, Person again misses Cowboy, who left him a bowling ball bag that he is not allowed to open.
+Person's friend Grace calls to tell him Neely was beheaded, and FBI agent Banks is looking for him.
+Fearing Neely's head is in the bag, Person buries it.
+Later, Randy threatens to kill him if he talks to Ruthie again.
+Stella, the bar owner, reveals she rescued Ruthie as a toddler from Devil's Crest.
+At the bar, Banks tries to link Person to Neely's murder and 75 mysterious disappearances from Baker.

-Cowboy arrives in an RV with a group in blue tracksuits, similar to Neely's.
-One of them is Ruthie.
-Cowboy opens the bowling bag, pulling out a pair of size-11 bowling shoes.
-Offering them to John, as a chance to "come with him" to Paradise, he refuses.
-So, Cowboy gives them to barefooted Ruthie.
-John asks her why, she excitedly invites him to come too, but he declines.
-Cowboy shoots a flare into the air.
-John warily asks what the Cowboy is, and is told he is simply a cowboy, even as his skin begins to turn blue and translucent.
-As the flare explodes, John blacks out.
+Person sees Randy has stolen his suitcase.
+He drives to a junkyard with his gun, finding Randy has tied Ruthie up.
+During an armed standoff, Person convinces Randy to let Ruthie and him go by threatening to shoot her.
+Later, Ruthie comes to Person's room to tell him Randy was arrested, and they have sex.
+Randy then kidnaps Person, but before Randy can shoot him, Cowboy shoots Randy.
+Going back to the motel, Person finds suitcases stacked in his room.
+Cowboy, taking Grace hostage, tells him to drive them to the Devil's Crest lakebed.
+Person goes to Devil's Crest and meets Bob the Indian, who tells him where and how to arrange the suitcases before leaving.

-John wakes up alone on the dry lakebed.
-All of the suitcases are open and empty, except for a locked one nearby.
-Frustrated, he takes it, and begins the long walk over sand dunes to the highway.
-Grace meets him, and says he has been missing for three days.
-She gives him a key from Cowboy and he opens the case to find his $28,000.
+Cowboy arrives with a group in blue tracksuits, similar to Neely's, including Ruthie.
+Cowboy pulls out a pair of size-11 bowling shoes from the bag and offers them to Person as a chance to join him to Paradise.
+Refusing, Cowboy gives them to Ruthie.
+She excitedly invites Person, but he declines.
+Cowboy shoots a flare and insists he is simply a cowboy, even as his skin turns blue and translucent.
+As the flare explodes, Person blacks out.
+He awakens alone on the dry lakebed.
+All of the suitcases are empty except for a locked one, which he takes.
+At the highway, he meets Grace, who says he has been missing for three days and gives him a key from Cowboy.
+He finds his $28K in the case.